richardm/richardm.github.io/docs/summaries/ideal-team-player.md

 Hunger is the least sensitive virtue but the hardest to change.
 It’s easy to identify and point out when someone delivers less than their peers.
 Goal management can help get the numbers up.
 But actually changing the underlying motivation can be hard.
 Unlike the other two virtues, some people see laziness as a good thing.
 It gives them more free time and less stress and responsibility.

+Strategies for managing unhungry people:

-Identify which unhungry people want to change and move the others to roles that don’t require hunger.
+- Identify which unhungry people want to change and move the others to roles that don’t require hunger.
 Many people are hungry in certain activities but not at work or not in the things that matter at work.
-Help them understand the importance of the work they’re doing.
-Help them understand the impact their behavior has on others —- teammates, customers, etc. Get the team to be passionate.
-Let the person hear how they’re motivated and how their work impacts the mission.
+- Help them understand the importance of the work they’re doing.
+- Help them understand the impact their behavior has on others —- teammates, customers, etc.
+- Get the team to be passionate.
+Let the person hear how the team is motivated and how their work impacts the mission.
 Either the employee will become more passionate, they’ll do it to help their coworkers, or they’re just unhungry.

-Don’t wait till performance reviews to point out when someone isn’t doing enough.
+- Don’t wait till performance reviews to point out when someone isn’t doing enough.
 Give early and frequent feedback.
-Tough love is very effective for personal development, but many managers and coaches are afraid to give it.
+Tough love is very effective for personal development, but many managers and coaches are afraid to give it. **See: The best feedback is immediate.**

-Publicly encourage the employee when they start doing the things you want.
+- Publicly encourage the employee when they start doing the things you want.
 Even if it’s just meeting the minimum standard that everyone else is doing.
 Even if they’re embarrassed.
 They need the positive reaffirming more than anyone else.
 If other employees start to resent the praise they get, it may mean they’re not as humble as they think.

 **Smart (Emotionally Intelligent)**